SwarmUS/ArgOS-Buzz-Boilerplate/README.md

 # How to start the "hello_buzz" experiment
 The `hello_buzz.argos` file located in the `experiments` folder contains some minimal configuration which runs the basic Buzz examples found in `src/`.

 By default, `hello_buzz.argos` is set to spawn 4 Buzz Foot-Bots controllers programmed with the `square.bzz` example.
-However, you can edit the experiment file to load any compiled Buzz bytecode on your robot controllers (this repo also contains `gradient.bzz` and `hexagon.bzz` for you to try).
+However, you can edit the experiment file to load any compiled Buzz bytecode on your robot controllers.

 Assuming you have already built the project, you can start the experiment with